naupaka/esa_ggplot2_2019/README.md

-# ESA 2018 workshop on Data Visualization using R and ggplot2
+# ESA 2019 workshop on Data Visualization using R and ggplot2

 Welcome to the GitHub repository data visualization using R and ggplot2.

 **Location and time:**

-* New Orleans Ernest N. Morial Convention Center - 340-341
+* Kentucky International Convention Center - L012
-* Sunday, August 05, 2018  08:00 AM - 11:30 AM
+* Sunday, August 11, 2019  08:00 AM - 11:30 AM

 ## Organizers
 [Naupaka Zimmerman](http://naupaka.net) and [Andrew Tredennick](http://atredennick.github.io/)